yanismiraoui/ai-agent-FarmBrief/README.md

 The starter code includes two files, `bot.py` and `agent.py`.
 Let's take a look at what this project already does.

 To do this, run `python3 bot.py` and leave it running in your terminal.
-Next, go into your team’s channel `Group-Name` and try typing any message.
+Next, go into your team's channel `Group-Name` and try typing any message.
 You should see the bot respond in the same channel.
 The default behavior of the bot is, that any time it sees a message (from a user), it sends that message to Mistral's API and sends back the response.

 Let's take a deeper look into how this is done.
 In the `bot.py` file, scroll to the `on_message` function.
 This function is called every time a message is sent in your channel.
 Observe how `agent.run()` is called on the message content, and how the result of that message call is sent back to the user.